MicrosoftDocs/architecture-center/docs/industries/government.md

 - create custom web experiences,
 - gain insights from your data by using AI and analytics capabilities.

-Azure Government offers the broadest level of certifications of any cloud provider to simplify even the most critical government compliance requirements.
+Azure Government offers a broad level of certifications to simplify critical government compliance requirements.
 To learn more about this government-focused cloud platform, visit [Azure Government](https://azure.microsoft.com/global-infrastructure/government/get-started/).

 Microsoft is committed to provide government agencies with innovative technology solutions across health and human services, critical infrastructure, public safety & justice, and tax, finance, and revenue.
 Learn more at [Cloud computing for government](https://www.microsoft.com/en-us/industry/government).